 When loss of hearing is found to be caused by an ear infection such as swimmer’s ear or a build-up of wax inside the ear canal, this is a type of what audiologists call conductive hearing loss.
 It happens when sound waves are blocked from passing from the outer and middle ear through to the inner ear.
 The good news is that when the obstruction is removed, for example by treating an ear infection or removing earwax, hearing will be restored to its previous levels.

-Those suffering from hearing loss caused by earwax build-up in the Leicester area can book an appointment at the Hearing Centre for our professional microsuction earwax removal service, which is designed to safely and painlessly remove problematic earwax from your ears.
+Those suffering from hearing loss caused by earwax build-up in the Loughborough area can book an appointment at the Hearing Centre for our professional microsuction earwax removal service, which is designed to safely and painlessly remove problematic earwax from your ears.
 Using video otoscopy, we will show you the build-up of wax before removing it.

 Although the effects of ear infections are rarely permanent, ear infections are common, particularly amongst children.
 When ear infections are caused by a virus, an improvement in overall health can reduce susceptibility to them.
 When ear infections happen as a result of bacteria, such as swimming in bacteria-contaminated water, there are steps you can take to prevent the bacteria entering your ears, like making sure you dry them carefully after exposure to water.